learn-co-curriculum/react-hooks-react-app-example/README.md

 This file structure is used by Facebook, the creators of React, and is what `create-react-app` automatically generates.
 Using this structure, a lot of set-up is abstracted away.
-We do not need to deal with writing the HTML document or connecting it with JavaScript, as it is always the boiler plate code with `index.html`, `index.js`, and `App.js`.
+We have all the boilerplate code in place in the `index.html` and `index.js` files so that we can start focusing on writing the core functionality of our app using components, like in `App.js`.

 ## Resources